Ashwini-Metgudmath/Node-apis/README.md

 # Book-extra-service
-Backend APIs built in Node.j
+Backend APIs developed using Node.j and MySQL

 ## How to Run
   npm install